- 1 Purpose

 Means people under the age of 16 years.

-Relevant to this Policy includes all formal learning situations under the control of University Employees, including teletutorials and videoconferences
+Relevant to this Procedure includes all formal learning situations under the control of University Employees, including teletutorials and videoconferences.

-Relevant to this Policy includes the buildings and grounds at the Toowoomba, Fraser Coast and Springfield campuses and properties under University control
+Relevant to this Procedure includes the buildings and grounds at the Toowoomba, Ipswich and Springfield campuses and properties under University control.

 Children visiting, restricted access